Who have been Scotland's first ministers?

 On 10 October 2000, Mr Dewar fell on the pavement outside his official residence and later died from a brain haemorrhage.

-Mr Dewar's legacy lives on through the devolved parliament, and a towering statue of the man himself in Glasgow city centre.
+Mr Dewar's legacy lives on through the devolved parliament itself, and a towering statue of the man himself in Glasgow city centre.

 Whatever Henry McLeish's achievements in politics, his tenure in office will always be marked by having been the only Scottish first minister forced to resign from the job.